ccamel/awesome-ccamel/README.md

 - [netbeast/dashboard](https://github.com/netbeast/dashboard) - :star2:  Create IoT applications.
 Wire devices together regardless their brand or technology.
 - [neutron-org/neutron-docs](https://github.com/neutron-org/neutron-docs) -
 - [nftstorage/nft.storage](https://github.com/nftstorage/nft.storage) - 😋 NFT.Storage Classic (classic.nft.storage) offers free decentralized storage and bandwidth for NFTs on IPFS and Filecoin.
 April 2024 Update: Existing NFT.Storage Classic account holders can add data through their Classic accounts.
 New account holders can transition to the new version at NFT.Storage that preserves data in Filecoin for a small fee.
 - [nftstorage/nftup](https://github.com/nftstorage/nftup) - 🆙 App to easily upload NFTs to IPFS on NFT.Storage with no-code, from the comfort of your laptop computer machine.
+April 2024 Update: Existing NFT.Storage Classic account holders can add data through their Classic accounts.
+New account holders can transition to the new version at NFT.Storage that preserves data in Filecoin for a small one-time fee
 - [normen/homebridge-landroid](https://github.com/normen/homebridge-landroid) - Homebridge plugin to control Worx Landroid robo mowers through the Worx Cloud
 - [notional-labs/multisig-ui](https://github.com/notional-labs/multisig-ui) - UI for multisignature tool
 - [observablehq/runtime](https://github.com/observablehq/runtime) - The reactive dataflow runtime that powers Observable Framework and Observable notebooks